 Some providers offer payment assistance, check to see whether budget billing is available.
 It might help you bridge the gap through a high-usage period.

 If you need financial assistance, your first point of contact should be with your provider.
 They might have a program available to help you reduce your bill or make payments on balances due over time.
-Even the big bad corporate giants have ways of helping their customers out when it comes to their bills.
+Even corporate giants have ways of helping their customers out when it comes to their bills.

 Emergency Broadband Benefit Program